1. Whisk all dry ingredients (baking mix + yeast) with the amount of warm water listed on the back of the bag (~105°, like a bath).

-1. Whisk all dry ingredients (baking mix + yeast) with 1 3/4 cups warm water (~105° like a bath) and 1 tbsp melted butter or oil.
+1. Whisk all dry ingredients (baking mix + yeast) with with the amount of warm water listed on the back of the bag (~105° like a bath) and 1 tbsp melted butter or oil.

 2. It'll look wet at first but will thicken up shortly.

-3. Rollout dough into a rectangle, 1/4 inch thick, with any gf flour (or between parchment paper) to keep from sticking.
+3. Rollout dough into a rectangle, 1/4 inch thick, with any gf flour or oil (or between parchment paper) to keep from sticking.